ibm-cloud-docs/vpc/bs_snapshots_view.md

 You can view a list of all snapshots and consistency groups, and drill down to see information about a particular snapshot.
 Choose the UI, CLI, API, or Terraform to retrieve this information.
 {: shortdesc}

-Fast restore snapshot clones and consistency groups are not supported for second-generation storage volumes in the current release.
-During the [select availability]{: tag-green} phase, you can't create a cross-regional copy of your second-generation snapshot if it is encrypted with a customer-managed key or if its source volume exceeds 10 TB.

 ## Listing snapshots in the console
 {: #snapshots-vpc-view-ui}